What is Accessibility¶

 How to enable Accessibility¶

 While Accessibility has been available in RetroArch since v1.8.2, it is turned off by default.
-One can turn it on from the in-RetroArch menu by pressing right, up seven times, enter (or x on Linux), and then right.
+One can turn it on from the in-RetroArch menu in one of two ways.
+For the XMB theme (default before v1.8.5) by pressing: right, up seven times, enter (or x on Linux), and then right, or for the Ozone theme (default v1.8.5 and later) by pressing: left, down, right, up seven times, entery (x on linux), and then right.
 Otherwise, running the RetroArch executable with the --accessibility flag will override the configuration setting, and turn on accessibility.
 For blind users, the command is as follows: "retroarch, space, two dashes, accessibility" For a complete guide on using Retroarch with accessibility features, see This guide

 RetroArch uses the OS narrator to speak out text.
 On Windows, this is the Microsoft Narrator, on MacOS, it is the "say" command, and on linux, it is the "espeak" command.
 If the narrator is not speaking any text, you can try installing the additional voice packs for your system language